 As the range of technology employed by the UK’s leading banks widens, the balance between cost-effectiveness and manageability of solutions becomes increasingly difficult to strike.
-Mike Pierides (Partner) from law firm Pillsbury examines some of the challenges banks face in sourcing the technology they need to stay competitive.

 The banking sector in the UK has grown significantly through acquisition and amalgamation.
 The result is a market dominated by banking groups, which have not yet had the time, finances or inclination to set about harmonising the underlying IT infrastructure of their respective component parts.
 The table below highlights some of the key retail bank elements of the UK’s major clearing banks, alongside which it is necessary to consider the various additional investment bank, private client, credit card and other major business unit components that sit within the same group.